NafisahBanks/Recruitment_Analysis/README.md

 **Thank You**

-*For more information, feel free to contact me.*
+*For more information, please feel free to reach out to me.*

 [LinkedIn](https://www.linkedin.com/in/nafisah-bankolemoh/)